-Appendix 10-A of the City of San Antonio's Design Guidance Manual states that subgrade soils with a PI greater than 20 must be treated with lime or other proven methods of treatment to reduce the PI of the soil to 20 or less.
-Based on the results of our Atterberg Limits testing performed on the bulk samples and in the upper 5 ft of our borings, the PI of the surficial subgrade clays ranges from 8 to 42.
+Appendix 10-A of the City of San Antonio's Design Guidance Manual states that subgrade soils with a PI greater than 20 must be treated with lime or other proven methods of treatment to reduce the PI of the soil to less than 20.
+Based on the results of our Atterberg Limits testing performed in the upper 5 ft of our borings, the PI of the surficial subgrade clays ranges from 16 to 41.
 We recommend that pavements at this site include a minimum of 6 in. of lime-treated subgrade.
-We recommend that the required lime content reduce the PI of the subgrade soil to 20 or less and increases the pH of the soil to 12.4 or greater.
-If the exposed soil has a natural PI of 20 or less or consists of bedrock, then the lime treatment may be waived.
-For this site, the following options for pavement sections are available.
-Additional options are also available and can be provided upon request.
+We recommend that the required lime content reduces the PI of the subgrade soil to less than 20 and increases the pH of the soil to 12.4 or greater.
+If the exposed soil has a natural PI of less than 20, consists of bedrock, or rock millings or select fill are utilized, then the lime treatment may be waived.